bobbens/DaLI/README.md

 Known Issues
 ------------

-Currently it is not possible to run in matlab due to library conflict issues.
+Currently it is not possible to run in matlab due to library conflict issues (more specifically the system ATLAS library that the DaLI descriptor is linked to conflicts with the ATLAS library that is provided by Matlab).
 However, it is possible to run it in octave or integrate it into any C application.

 Changelog